Welcome message from our School Council President.

 All GIPS parents and teachers are encouraged to attend School Council meetings and to join these sub-committees when possible.

-To Nominate for School Council in 2018, please complete the form here.
+To Nominate for School Council in 2019, please complete the form here and return it to the school office.